ulid/javascript/README.md

 ### Pseudo-Random Number Generators

-`ulid` automatically detects a suitable PRNG.
+`ulid` automatically detects a suitable (cryptographically-secure) PRNG.
+In the browser it will use `crypto.getRandomValues` and on node it will use `crypto.randomBytes`.

 #### Allowing the insecure `Math.random`